nclient/NClient/README.md

 <a name="features-status-code"/>

 ## HTTP response status code
-It is not always convenient to use with `IActionResult` in NClient controllers, so you can use `HttpResponseException` to return an error object and HTTP status code.
+It is not always convenient to use with the `IActionResult` in NClient controllers, so you can use the `HttpResponseException` to return an error object and HTTP status code.
 To use these exceptions you need to add NClient controllers in ASP.NET startup as follows:
 ```C#
 public void ConfigureServices(IServiceCollection services)